Sunbury & Macedon Ranges

 Best known for its beautiful elm-lined main street populated by classic Australian architectural buildings, Romsey is close to wineries, cellar doors, farm gate stalls and plenty of gourmet offerings for your picnic basket.

 Linger a while to discover Lancefield's eclectic arts scene, monthly farmers market and amazing antique store.
 Tackle the Burke and Wills Track and make your way to nearby Romsey via a walking and bike trail.

 Macedon and Mount Macedon

 Walking trails, stunning gardens, tranquil picnic reserves and spectacular views characterise Macedon and Mount Macedon.
 At the summit of Mount Macedon is the Memorial Cross, which commemorates those who served in the world wars.
-Nearby wineries offer cool climate wines and samples of 'Macedon', a sparkling wine modeled on French Champagne.
-Hanging Rock Winery is the largest winery in the Macedon Ranges and most famous for its Macedon sparkling and Heathcote Shiraz.
+Nearby wineries offer cool climate wines.
+Hanging Rock Winery is the largest winery in the Macedon Ranges and most famous for its 'Macedon' sparkling wine, modeled on French Champagne.
 If you plan on staying a few days to make the most of the fabulous regional wineries, consider staying at the Grange Cleveland Winery , an historic 1890s homestead with vineyard views and cottage gardens.
 Get dressed up and join friends at the New Year's Day and Australia Day country races at the iconic Hanging Rock Reserve.